smttsp/NYUAD-MMD/README.md

 # NEW YORK UNIVERSITY ABU DHABI - MIXED MEDIA DATASET

-The shared dataset contains data collected for two different publications.
+This dataset contains data collected for two different publications.

     1. Mixed Media Dataset is collected for "Source Camera Attribution of Multi-Format Devices".
     2. Long stabilized videos: These are additional data which were specifically captured for